apache/lucene/lucene/MIGRATE.md

 Due to the use of `MethodHandle`, classloader isolation is no longer needed, because JS code can only call MHs that were resolved by the application before using the expressions module.

+### `Expression#evaluate()` declares to throw IOException (GITHUB#12878)

+The expressions module has changed the `Expression#evaluate()` method signature:
+It now declares that it may throw `IOException`.
+This was an oversight because compiled expressions call `DoubleValues#doubleValue` behind the scenes, which may throw `IOException` on index problems, bubbling up unexpectedly to the caller.

 ## Migration from Lucene 9.0 to Lucene 9.1

 ### Test framework package migration and module (LUCENE-10301)